 2017 might be remembered as the year VTOL projects really took off.
 As for Uber, its Uber Elevate VTOL project and summit might just be what the public needs to cement that future of mobility in mind.

-Nicolas Zart Nicolas was born and raised in classic cars of the 1920s.
-It wasn't until he drove one of the first Tesla Roadsters that the light went on.
-Eager to spread the news of that full torque, he started writing in 2007.
+Nicolas Zart Nicolas was born and raised in the world of classic cars of the 1920s.
+It wasn't until he drove an AC Propulsion eBox and finally a Tesla Roadster that the light went on.
+Eager to spread the news of that full torque, he started writing in 2007 for various CleanTech outlets.
 Since then, his passion led to cover renewable energy, test drives, podcasts, shoot pictures, and film for various international outlets both in print and online.
 Nicolas offers an in-depth look at the e-mobility world through interviews and the many contacts he has forged in those industries.

 Today he focuses most of his writing effort on CleanTechnica, a global online outlet that covers the world of electric vehicles and renewable energy.